SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml required for Cassandra Collection.
+In this step, you will configure the yaml required for Cassandra Collection.
 Path of the log file configured to capture Cassandra logs needs to be given here.

 In this step we will be configuring the yaml required for Cassandra Collection.
-Below are the input required:
+Below are the inputs required:
 - The path to system.log is required here.
 This file is typically located in /var/log/cassandra.
 If you're using a customized path, check the respective conf file for this information.

 You can add any custom fields which you want to be tagged with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.